festvox/bard/README.md

 (the last three with proper kerning if used with libharfbuzz).
 If started with -font_dir PATH a font menu window will be available to allow you select an appropriate font.
-Google's Noto Fonts have an appropriate lincense and have good coverage for most languages https://www.google.com/get/noto/.
+Google's Noto Fonts have an appropriate license and have good coverage for most languages https://www.google.com/get/noto/.
 Speech Synthesis in these languages is also support when we have a voice in that language.